-(n) Accrued Employee Welfare Costs
+(m) Accrued Employee Welfare Costs

 The Authority permits employees to accumulate a limited amount of earned but unused leave benefits, which will be paid to employees upon separation from service.
 Unpaid compensated absences are recorded as a liability in the accompanying statement of net position.
-As of May 31, 2019 and 2018, the amounts of accrued employee welfare costs are \$8.1 million and \$8.0 million, respectively.
+As of May 31, 2020, and 2019, the accrued employee welfare costs are \$8.5 million and \$8.1 million, respectively.

-(o) Net Pension Liability and Related Pension Amounts
+(n) Net Pension Liability and Related Pension Amounts